CateMorx/ByGroup_Website_Flask/README.md

 # Website_Python_Flask
 This repository holds the program for the website.
-The website serves as a portfolio for all of the Lab Activities conducted in the entirety of the semester in the subject Data Structures and Algorithms (DSA)
+The website serves as a portfolio for all of the Group Lab Activities conducted in the entirety of the semester in the subject Data Structures and Algorithms (DSA)

 # Requirements